nmartinkova/genome-polarisation/docs/02-Importing-data-for-genome-polarisation.md

 ### Haploid data

-Haploid data, including markers on sex chromosomes of the heterogametic sex, are usually shown as sequence alignments.
+Haploid data, including sites on sex chromosomes of the heterogametic sex, are usually shown as sequence alignments.
 To illustrate the principle of genome representation used in `diem`, let's have an 8bp-long alignment with five individuals.

 ``` r